 RSIP processing is similar to RPOP processing.
 RSIP registrations are implemented as Real-Time Tasks, so they run on those servers that can run Call Legs.
 See the Cluster Signals section.

 Do not remove the "postmaster" Account from the Main Domains on your Backend servers.
 This Account is opened "by name" (bypassing the Router) when any other Cluster member has to connect to that Backend.
-You should also keep at least the "Can Modify All Domains and Accounts Settings" Access Right for the postmaster Account.
+You should also keep at least the All Domains access right for the postmaster Account.

 For extremely large sites (more than 5,000,000 active accounts), you can deploy a Static Cluster of Dynamic Clusters.
 It is essentially the same as a regular Static Cluster with Frontend Servers, but instead of Backend Servers you install Dynamic Clusters.
 This solves the redundancy problem of Static Clusters, but does not require extremely large Shared Storage devices and excessive network traffic of extra-large Dynamic Clusters:

 Frontend Servers in a "Cluster of Clusters" need access to the Directory in order to implement Static Clustering.
 The Frontend Servers only read the information from the Directory, while the Backend Servers modify the Directory when accounts are added, renamed, or removed.
 The hostServer attribute of Account directory records contains the name of the Backend Dynamic Cluster hosting the Account (the name of Backend Cluster Servers without the first domain name element).

 Frontend Servers can be grouped into subsets for traffic segmentation.
 Each subset can have its own load balancer(s), and a switch that connects this Frontend Subset with every Backend Dynamic Cluster.